Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 Stale coffee from a drip machine that hasn’t been cleaned in decades.

-I’ll be upfront: many were nasty 🙅
+I’ll be upfront: many brands were nasty 🙅

 But a few did stand out in a positive way!